Motorgliding

 Gliders – otherwise known as sailplanes – have a variety of methods of getting airborne.
 One of these methods is self-launch using a suitable engine.

-The UK ANO captures both self-launching sailplanes and TMGs under a different, national definition, i.e. Self Launching Motor Glider, referred to commonly as ‘SLMG’.
+The UK ANO describes both self-launching sailplanes and TMGs under a different, legacy national definition, i.e. Self Launching Motor Glider, referred to commonly as ‘SLMG’.

 Pilot Training

-The BGA standardises motor glider training alongside other sailplane training.
+The BGA standardises motor glider training alongside other sailplane training, with the focus on SFCL TMG training, i.e. SPL TMG extension.

 Pilot licence conversion